 For many years now, the Aquatech Innovation Award has been granted to the most innovative product, service or solution in the water industry.
-A line-up of 14 innovative technologies, most of them world firsts, have been selected by an expert jury.
-The contenders will compete for the overall title, the winner of which will be revealed at the opening ceremony of the Amsterdam International Water Week and the Aquatech Amsterdam exhibition on 30 October.
+A line-up of top-notch innovative technologies, most of them world firsts, will be selected by an expert jury.
+The contenders compete for the overall title, and the winner will be revealed during the opening ceremony of the Amsterdam International Water Week and the Aquatech Amsterdam exhibition on 4 November.